NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

 # Microsoft-70-773-ExamPrep
 Study Guide for Microsoft 70-773 - A supplement to [Analyzing Big Data with R Server](https://courses.edx.org/courses/course-v1:Microsoft+DAT213x+2T2017/info) and [Big data Revolution with R Enterprise](https://campus.datacamp.com/courses/big-data-revolution-r-enterprise-tutorial/chapter-1-introduction-1?ex=1)

+# Note:
+Here are some things I wished I had studied more when I was sitting in the exam room.
+If somebody wants to add to this document, these would be helpful areas to add.
+  + `rxSet`
+  + Support Vector Machines
+  + Neural Networks
+  + L1 and L2 regularization
+  + rxExec
+  + Options in `rxMerge`
+  + How to load data in chunks
+  + `featurizeText`
+  + `categoricalHash`
+  + `RevoPemaR`

 ## Table of Contents

 - [General Resources](#general-resources)